 We have a research services agreement with the University of Basel, or the University, under which University personnel have performed research services for us on an as-requested basis since 2004.
 The agreement includes one-year research terms, and we have no affirmative obligation to purchase any minimum amount of services in any year beyond what we commit to at the beginning of each term, if any.
 For each of the research terms ended in February 2014 and 2015, we paid the University approximately \$200,000.
 As part of the original consideration for entering into this agreement, we granted to the University the right to receive payments from us under specified circumstances.
 If we receive any future milestone payments or royalties from Pfizer with respect to rivipansel, we have agreed to pay 10% of those amounts to the University.
-As of December 31, 2014, we have recorded an accrued expense of \$1.5 million payable to the University, which is equal to 10% of the \$15.0 million non-refundable milestone payment we received from Pfizer in May 2014.
-Amounts paid to the University are recorded as research and development expense on our statements of operations.
+As of December 31, 2015, we have recorded a \$2.0 million liability to the University based upon the \$20.0 million non-refundable milestone payment from Pfizer.